viktorapuyan/Module-8/README.md

-# Sumamry of Learnings in Module 8
+# Summary of Learnings in Module 8